dreamgrove/dreamgrove/content/balance/guide/azerite.md

 ### Notable General/Non-Balance Specific Azerite Traits

-- {{< spell 280559 "Laser Matrix" "beta" >}} - Laser Matrix Causes your spells and abilities to shoot a blast of lasers, dealing split damage and healing friendly targets.
+- {{< spell 280559 "Laser Matrix" "beta" >}} - Laser Matrix causes your spells and abilities to shoot a blast of lasers, dealing split damage and healing friendly targets.
 It is safe to say this trait is going to be highly desired as it also actives Reorigination Array, a passive buff in Uldir that gives you a huge amount of your most plentiful secondary stat based on how many bosses in Uldir you have slain.

-- {{< spell 279642 "Lively Spirit" "beta" >}} - Awards you with an impressive amount of intellect based on how many spells the healer you {{< spell 29166 "Innervated" "beta" >}} casts, lasting 20 seconds.
+- {{< spell 279642 "Lively Spirit" "beta" >}} - Awards you with an impressive amount of intellect based on how many spells the healer you {{< spell 29166 "Innervate" "beta" >}} casts, lasting 20 seconds.
 Albeit more complicated to pull off, Lively Spirit has a reward for using it correctly, granting high damage burst similar to Streaking Stars on both single target and multi-target.

 ### Recommended Azerite Traits to Look out For